 Regional airlines are smaller than international and national ones, typically focusing on the kinds of areas that do not receive much (or any) service from those airlines.
 Their annual revenue is usually less than 100 million, they tend to have smaller fleets and use aircraft with fewer than 100 passenger seats.
 In some cases, regional airlines partner with larger airlines, helping to transport customers to major hubs for connecting flights.

-Although there are a number of ways to measure the largest airlines in the world, one of the most frequently used metrics is revenue passenger-kilometers (RPKs).
+Although there are a number of ways to measure the largest airlines in the world, one of the most frequently used metrics is revenue passenger-kilometres (RPKs).
 It is calculated by multiplying the number of annual revenue passengers by the total distance travelled.
 Using this metric, the following seven airlines currently come out on top:

-Widely recognised as the world’s largest airline, not only in terms of revenue passenger-kilometers, but also in terms of fleet size and total passengers carried, American Airlines has been offering passenger services since 1936.
+Widely recognised as the world’s largest airline, not only in terms of revenue passenger-kilometres, but also in terms of fleet size and total passengers carried, American Airlines has been offering passenger services since 1936.
 The company is based in Fort Worth, Texas, and is a member of the Oneworld airline alliance.